Interfacial/Surface Tension (thermo.interface)¶

 Prefered method is

-is of similar accuracy, but requires the surface tensions of pure components at their boiling points, as well as boiling points and critical points and mole fractions.
-An ideal mixing rule based on mole fractions, LINEAR, is also available and is still relatively accurate.- Parameters
+Winterfeld_Scriven_Daviswhich requires mole fractions, pure component surface tensions, and the molar density of each pure component.Diguilio_Tejais of similar accuracy, but requires the surface tensions of pure components at their boiling points, as well as boiling points and critical points and mole fractions.
+An ideal mixing rule based on mole fractions, LINEAR, is also available and is still relatively accurate.- Parameters:

 Notes